 Parade time!
 Come on down to Market Street in The Woodlands at 9 am for the United We Stand themed parade.
 Come see a variety of floats, sights, and sounds to start your day.
 This year’s Grand Marshals are Christine Clinkenbeard, local philanthropist, and Lt.
 Commander Charles Michael Abell, (retired) U.S. Navy.

 Love barbeque?
-What Texan doesn’t love the taste and smell of that good ole pit smoked barbeque.
+What Texan doesn’t love the taste and smell of that good ole pit-smoked barbeque.
 Before your afternoon festivities and evening firework show, plan to stop by the famous Corkscrew BBQlocated in Old Town Spring.
-Corkscrew has been nationally recognized for its incredibly tasty offerings and has even been featured on the Travel Channel.
+The corkscrew has been nationally recognized for its incredibly tasty offerings and has even been featured on the Travel Channel.
 Nestled in Old Town Spring, it’s the perfect lunch spot with your family and friends.
-Kid friendly playing areas, both outdoor and indoor seating make this an excellent choice.
-Be sure to get there early, they sell out fast everyday!
+Kid-friendly playing areas, both outdoor and indoor seating make this an excellent choice.
+Be sure to get there early, they sell out fast every day!

 Does your family love to swim and discover new swimming spots?
 On July 4th, all The Woodlands Township pools are open to the public free of charge for Splash Day.
 Games, activities, themed decor, and food will be available at each pool.
 This day would be a fantastic way to get some friends together and do a pool hop day, exploring the sights and activities at a few of The Woodlands Township pools.